Name and Purposes

 Membership and Dues

 Section 1.
 Eligibility for Membership.
-Persons who are licensed to practice law in Wisconsin who live or practice (or formerly practiced), or any lawyers licensed to practice law in Wisconsin who have an interest in the practice of law in Dane County, court officials whose jurisdiction includes Dane County, lawyers who are members of the faculty or staff of the University of Wisconsin Law School, and persons who have received a Juris Doctor degree from an accredited law school and who have an interest in the practice of law in Dane County are eligible for membership in this Association.
-Students currently enrolled in any law school in the state of Wisconsin are also eligible for membership in the Association for the duration of their enrollment.
+Persons who are licensed to practice law in Wisconsin who live or practice (or formerly practiced) in Dane County, any lawyers licensed to practice law in Wisconsin who have an interest in the practice of law in Dane County, court officials whose jurisdiction includes Dane County, lawyers who are members of the faculty or staff of any law school, and persons who have received a law degree and who have an interest in the practice of law in Dane County are eligible for membership in this Association.
+Students currently enrolled in any law school and who have an interest in the practice of law in Dane County are also eligible for membership in the Association for the duration of their enrollment.
 There shall be one class of members, although the Board of Directors may set dues classifications as set forth in Section 4.

 Section 2.
 Application for Membership.
 Any person eligible for membership in this Association may become a member upon application and payment of the proper dues, except as set forth in Section 4 with respect to law students.
 Any question as to eligibility shall be decided by the Board of Directors after notice and a hearing to the member or applicant involved.
 This decision may be reviewed by the members at any regular of special meeting of the Association.